1D Diffeomorphism Invariant Model of a Free Scalar Relativistic Particle: Supervariable and BRST Approaches: (Anti-)BRST Symmetry Transformations for other Variables of the Theory: ACSA

 Plugging in the expansions from (37) and (39), we obtain the expression for $\bar b_1 (\tau) = \bar C (\tau) \,\dot{\bar C}(\tau)$.
 Thus, we have already obtained

-where the coefficient of $\theta$ is nothing but the anti-BRST symmetry transformation for the $\bar C (\tau)$ variable as\footnote{Exactly similar kinds of exercises can be performed with the variable $p_\mu (\tau)$ and, from the restriction $s_{ab}\,(\bar C\,\dot p_\mu) = 0$, we can obtain the anti-BRST symmetry transformation of the anti-ghost variable as: $s_{ab}\,\bar C = \bar C\,\dot{\bar C}$.
-For the sake of brevity, however, we have {\it not} discussed it explicitly in our present section.}: $s_{ab}\,\bar C = \bar C\,\dot {\bar C}$ and the superscript $(ab)$ denotes the supervariable that has been obtained after the application of the specific anti-BRST invariant restriction in (36).
+where the coefficient of $\theta$ is nothing but the anti-BRST symmetry transformation for the $\bar C (\tau)$ variable as\footnote{Exactly similar kinds of exercise can be performed with the variable $p_\mu (\tau)$ and, from the restriction $s_{ab}\,(\bar C\,\dot p_\mu) = 0$, we can obtain the anti-BRST symmetry transformation of the anti-ghost variable as: $s_{ab}\,\bar C = \bar C\,\dot{\bar C}$.
+For the sake of brevity, however, we have {\it not} discussed it explicitly here.}: $s_{ab} \bar C = \bar C\,\dot {\bar C}$ and the superscript $(ab)$ denotes the supervariable that has been obtained after the application of the specific anti-BRST invariant restriction in (36).
 Against the backdrop of the above derivation, we can derive the {\it other} anti-BRST symmetry transformations by using the anti-BRST (i.e. {\it quantum} gauge) invariant quantities $(36)$ and using the super expansions $(37)$ and $(40)$.
 In other words, we have the following restrictions

-which lead to the derivation of the secondary variables as:
+which lead to the precise determination of the secondary variables as follows:

 Ultimately, we have the following super expansions in their full blaze of glory